Waziup/learning-center-content/content/en/programs/intel-irris-capacity-program/index.md

 2. Intel-IrriS Device
    1. Get the Device's components
       1. Order the PCB
+      2. Choose the radio chipsets and antennas
-      2. Order the sensors
+      3. Choose the sensors
-      3. Order the other parts
+      4. Order all the parts
    2. Build the Device
    3. Program the Device
    4. Debug the Device